In this tutorial, we will create a simple, yet robust, registration experience. A couple tools we will employ in this event:

 - Breakout session choices (for the whole team)

 Since we have 1 registration form, we can start the build process by creating the options that will appear on the registration form.

 Next, we'll create a way for you to allow easy registration of additional attendees (i.e. other executives from the company joining).

-Finally, we can recommend a few design tweaks you can make to your event website and registration form that will really make the experience stand out for registrants.
+Finally, we can recommend a few design tweaks you can make to your event website and registration form that will really make the experience stand out.